-Separate to the Company’s charitable giving, The Annington Trust, which was established in 1996, provides grants to organisations and projects that promote the wellbeing of Armed Forces families living in service communities by providing for their recreational and general needs.
+Separate to the Company’s charitable giving, The Annington Trust, provides grants to organisations and projects that promote the wellbeing of Armed Forces families living in Service communities by providing for their recreational and general needs.
 The Trust operates independently of the Company with its own Board of Trustees.